MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetstreamgetelementscount.md

 ### -param TargetStream

+TBD - A pointer to the location of an existing ACXTARGETSTREAM object.
+For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -returns

 Returns `STATUS_SUCCESS` if the call was successful.
 Otherwise, it returns an appropriate error code.
 For more information, see [Using NTSTATUS Values](/windows-hardware/drivers/kernel/using-ntstatus-values).